HsLOL/Rotation-EfficientDet-D0/README.md

 conda install pytorch==1.7.0 torchvision==0.8.0 torchaudio==0.7.0 cudatoolkit=11.0 -c pytorch
 pip install -r requirements.txt

-**Note**: If you meet some troubles about installing environment, you can see the check.txt for more details.
+Note: If you meet some troubles about installing environment, you can see the check.txt for more details.
 ```
 Install skew iou module:
 ```